-The good news is that the answer is “most places,” but the bad news is that it’s not everywhere, and the number of states allowing it is certain to take a nosedive over the next year.
+The good news is that the answer is still “most places,” but the bad news is that it’s not everywhere, and the number of states allowing it is certain to continue to fall.

 For a quick, at-a-glance look at the legality of hemp-derived delta-9 THC around the US, we’ve produced this state-by-state map.
 This will be updated regularly, so keep checking back if you want to find out more about your state.